lucashfreitas/blog-lucasfsantos/content/posts/2021-06-11-tips-to-improve-your-website-performance.md

 >
 > A different event, load, should be used only to detect a fully-loaded page.
 It is a common mistake to use load where DOMContentLoaded would be more appropriate

-Another alternative would be to add the script inside the \`load\` event callback, you could event wrap the function into a \`timeout\` callback to make sure that the page would be loaded by the time the script is loaded.
+Another alternative would consist in add the script inside the \`load\` event callback, you could even wrap the function into a \`timeout\` callback to make sure that the page would be loaded by the time the script is loaded.

 ```
 window.addEventListener('load', (event) => {